 Your pup probably loves a sweet apple slice from time to time.
 In fact, apples are a delicious and nutritious snack that’s very good for your dog.
 So, if apples are so healthy for them, you may be curious about the safety of apple juice.
 After all, it’s crisp and delicious—they would love the taste.

 So, can dogs drink apple juice?
-While apple juice is non-toxic to dogs, the acidity and sugar content make it unsuitable as a regular treat.
+While apple juice on its own is non-toxic to dogs, the added sugar content and other additives, colorings, and preservatives make it unsuitable as a regular treat.
+Any juice that contains the artificial sweetener xylitol is actually toxic to dogs.
 Let’s take a peek at what drinking apple juice does to your dog so you can make the best decision.

 What’s in Apple Juice?

-Manufacturers make apple juice by a process called maceration and pressing.
-Essentially, it’s where the fruit breaks down, removing the starch and pectin from the apple—at which point, water and other flavors blend into the concoction.
+Manufacturers make apple juice by a process of crushing and pressing, followed by pasteurization, filtration, and the addition of food additives and packaging.1 Essentially, it’s breaking the fruit down, removing the pectin from the apple in case of clear juices, and blending water and other flavors into the concoction.

 Most apple juices are over 80% water.
-So, just what other contents are we working with here?
-A lot of the reality will depend on the type of apple juice you buy.
+So, what other contents are we working with here?
+A lot of it will depend on the type of apple juice you buy.
 Some apple juice brands pack sugar, corn syrup, and artificial ingredients into the mix.
 Look at the label.

 Many apple juices come from juice concentrate.
 Juice from concentrate is a thick, sticky substance that results from turning the fruit to a pulp.
 Makers evaporate the water content and remove the starch, so this process may dilute the natural flavor of the juice.

 Some manufacturers add extra vitamins or flavors to enhance the drinking experience.
-But the more ingredients you see on the label, the less healthy it is.
+But the more ingredients you see on the label, the less healthy it is in many cases.

-Apple juice is exceptionally high in vitamin C, which is a fantastic antioxidant for dogs.
+Apple juice contains vitamin C, which is a fantastic antioxidant for dogs.
 Unlike humans, dogs actually synthesize vitamin C on their own.
 But a little more won’t hurt, especially since it’s so excellent for healthy immunity.
-Vitamin C helps with cognitive aging, malnutrition, and stress.
+Vitamin C in people has been shown to help with cognitive aging, malnutrition, and stress, while further research into these benefits for dogs is still required.

 Because a dog’s liver naturally makes vitamin C, there is some controversy on how much it really benefits them to have extra.
 But a splash more isn’t something that will have ill side effects.
-Moderation will be key in allowing your pup to partake in this delicious beverage.
+Moderation will be key when it comes to any dog treats, and giving a piece of apple without the seeds or core is actually much more appropriate and safer than apple juice.

 What Are the Negatives of Apple Juice for Dogs?

-The main issue with apple juice is high in sugar content.
-Many dogs already tend to overeat, so drinking sugary liquids can pack on the pounds.
-Obesity also causes long-term problems like diabetes, which can get expensive to treat.
+One of the main issues with apple juice is its high sugar content.
+Many dogs already tend to overeat or underexercise, so drinking sugary liquids can pack on the pounds.
+Obesity also causes long-term health problems like arthritis, heart and breathing problems, and many others, which can get expensive to treat and may impact the dog’s quality of life and reduce their lifespan.

-Apple juice is also vastly acidic, which means it can cause diarrhea.
-Even though it shouldn’t be much of a health concern, it can create messes for you to clean up.
+Apple juice can cause diarrhea.
+Even though it’s often mild and self-limiting, and it shouldn’t be much of a health concern, it can create messes for you to clean up.
 And it may cause an upset tummy, which might make your guy or gal feel crummy.

 If you’re going to share some refreshing juice with your dog, you’ll want to make sure you’re giving them the healthiest choice.
 Many organic apple juices only use apples without the extra sugars.